LenHodgeman/DP-Access-Management-API/index.md

     <td>Used for implementing credential enrollment and authentication for web-based applications.</td>
   </tr>
   <tr>
-    <td  valign="top"><A HREF="https://lenhodgeman.github.io/DP-Access-Management-API/docs/native-overview.html">Native API</td>
+    <td  valign="top"><A HREF="https://lenhodgeman.github.io/DP-Access-Management-API/docs/native-overview.html">Native API</A></td>
-    <td> Used for implementing user authentication for Windows applications.
+    <td>Used for implementing user authentication for Windows applications.
 Credential enrollment must be performed using a DigitalPersona client or the Attended Enrollment or Web Enrollment application.</td>
   </tr>
 </table>